RobertoMolinero/codingDojo/01 kata/00 function/01 greetingKata/README.md

 ## Requirement 5

 Handle an arbitrary number of names as input.
 When name represents more than two names, separate them with commas and close with an Oxford comma and "and".
-For example, when name is ["Amy", "Brian", "Charlotte"], then the method should return the string "Hello, Amy, Brian, and Charlotte."
+For example, when name is ["Amy", "Brian", "Charlotte"], then the method should return the string "Hello, Amy, Brian and Charlotte."

 ## Requirement 6